Suicide Bombing Targets Imambargah in Peshawar

-At least 30 people were killed and over 50 others injured after two terrorists targeted a mosque in the Qissa Khwani bazaar of Peshawar during Friday prayers, according to police.
+At least 56 people were killed and over 190 others injured after two terrorists targeted a mosque in the Qissa Khwani bazaar of Peshawar during Friday prayers, according to hospital officials.

+A spokesperson for Lady Reading Hospital in the Khyber-Pakhtunkhwa capital said that it had, thus far, received 56 bodies and 195 injured.
+They said that several of the injured were in critical condition.
+Earlier, Khyber-Pakhtunkhwa Higher Education Minister Kamran Bangash, in a posting on Twitter, had confirmed that at least 80 injured had been shifted to hospital thus far.

-Capital City Police Officer Ijaz Ahsan told media that one police official, who had been tasked with security of the imambargah, had been martyred in the explosion.
+Addressing media outside the mosque, Capital City Police Officer Ijaz Ahsan said that one police official, who had been tasked with security of the imambargah, had been martyred in the explosion.
 He said that initial reports suggested that two attackers had attempted to enter the mosque and opened fire on the policemen standing guard when they tried to bar their entry.
 One of the cops was martyred during the shooting, he said, adding that the other was in critical condition.

 Shortly after the shooting, said the CCPO, one of the attackers entered the mosque and detonated a suicide jacket.
 He said police and security forces had cordoned off the area and were collecting evidence, including CCTV footage, to determine the exact nature of the blast and identify its culprits.